xgmitt00-220814/Type1toUnicode/README.md

                         Defines the path to the .json file -v, --verbose         Enable verbose output (prints more information)
 ```
 Apart from your input PDF, you'll also need a JSON file with font mapping.
 Its purpose and structure will be [explained later](#font-map-json-file-and-how-to-create-it), but for starters you can use [multi_ascii.json](multi_ascii.json).
 It covers most popular fonts names, but contains only mapping for standard ASCII characters (codes 32 to 126).
-It should mostly work on documents authored with Adobe products.
+It should mostly work on documents authored with older Adobe products.
 Unfortunately, that also means it may not work on PDFs from other programs or it may assign wrong character codes.
 If that happens, repaired text won't be completely garbled anymore, but letters will be randomly swapped (or replaced with spaces).
 You will need to construct your own JSON file in such case.

 BTW, if [multi_ascii.json](multi_ascii.json) works well on your files, test them with [to_unicode.json](to_unicode.json) next.
 It has the same base, but covers many more characters for european languages and some dingbat fonts.